Naughty gundogs can cause endless merriment, providing you are not the owner. Could yours win an award, asks David Tomlinson?

 For more on naughty gundogs, discover how working your own dog can make – or unmake – a shoot day, read naughty gundogs: I’ve gotcha!

 The Field is the best, and original, sporting journal – since 1853.
-Join our club, subscribe for just £21.49 and save 35% by clicking on THIS link.
+Join our club, subscribe and get your first six issues for JUST £6 by clicking on THIS link.

 THE NAUGHTIEST GUNDOG